What type of tricks can I train my dog to do?

 As the RSCPA tells us, good training can improve a pup’s quality of life.
 It can also keep you both active, beat boredom and give you greater control over your pet’s safety when you’re out and about on walkies.

-Mastering the basics commands
+Mastering the basic commands

 Before you get on to teaching your puppy (or old dog!) new tricks, you’ll need to get the basics nailed down.
 Remember, even these basic commands are like tricks to your pooch, even though they will be taught primarily for their own safety.